 I’ve used calendula in the past to make calendula oil, shortbread and calendula cream, but that was from store-bought, pre-dried calendula petals.
-I haven’t used calendula that I’ve grown, harvested and dried in recipes or DIY products yet, so this is my first time using homegrown calendula!
+I haven’t used calendula that I’ve grown, harvested and dried myself in recipes or DIY products yet, so this is my first time using homegrown calendula!

 Before we get started in learning how to dry calendula flowers – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!